On this page

-Important: You will also not be paid if “the cost of us pursuing the unpaid super is higher than the amount owned to you”.
 This means the ATO will not chase your money if it will cost more in terms of staff time or legal bills to pursue your employer than the amount you are owed.

 The SG legislation requires employers to keep records for five years.
 If your complaint is outside this time period, the ATO will only act if you have sufficient written documentation to support your entitlement.
-Even if you have documentation, the ATO may decide not to take any further action.
+Even if you have this documentation, the ATO may still decide not to take any further action.

 Industry fund members: another option for help